GlitchGuruKeto/Zookeeper/README.md

 # Zookeeper Python 🐘🐍🦁

-A simple Python project to manage a virtual zoo.
-Keep track of animals, feed them, and check their health.
+A fun interactive Python project that lets you explore different zoo habitats!

 ## Features
-✅ Add new animals to the zoo
+✅ View different animal habitats
-✅ Feed animals and monitor their health
+✅ Simple text-based interaction
-✅ Display a list of all animals
+✅ Run the program and enjoy the zoo experience

 ## How to Use
 1. Run `zookeeper.py` in Python
-2. Add animals using the `add_animal()` function
+2. Enter a number (0-5) to see an animal habitat
-3. Feed animals using `feed()`
+3. Type "exit" to leave

 ## License
 This project is open-source and free to use.